 - An authorization must be settled within 2 days of merchandise being shipped

-- The customer must be provided with an order number and at least one of the following ways to contact the business:
+- The customer must be provided with an order number plus a way to contact the business.
+That can include:

 - Telephone number

 - Address Verification Service (AVS) must be used, which requires passing the customer’s five-digit billing zip code with the authorization